 Yet, with so much going on in meetings, it can be hard to keep track of what was decided.
 To combat this issue, always follow them up with an email, giving a quick summary of what was discussed and what actions were agreed following the meeting – and don’t forget to mention any deadlines.
 To ensure nothing is missed, delegate the task of taking minutes to someone in the meeting, and relay this information in the follow-up.
 Email is the best format as it provides a clear record you can refer back to.

 Make managing your client relationships easier than ever by choosing the right systems to help you.
 With task management software like Ayoa, you can categorize projects and tasks by clients and set due dates, so you always know what each client is expecting and when.
-To get started, discover more about Ayoa or try for free for 7 days.
+To get started, discover more about Ayoa or sign up for free.